The Best Holiday Light Displays in Boston and Beyond

 Holiday Lights on Boston Common

 Home to the city’s “official” Christmas tree, the Boston Common is the definitive headquarters of holiday cheer.
-After Santa Claus and Mayor Michelle Wu kick things off with a tree lighting ceremony on December 2, you can take in the sparkling scene all December long.
+With help from Santa Claus, Mayor Michelle Wu already kicked things off with a tree lighting ceremony on December 5, and now you can take in the sparkling scene all December long.
 Take a quick detour through the Common as you’re checking off your Christmas shopping list or making your way to holiday brunch, or make a day of it by tacking on an ice-skating session at the Frog Pond.
 If you’re a truly ambitious holiday light seeker (or if you’re trying to burn off some Christmas cookie calories), make your way through the Common and Public Garden and take a stroll down Comm.
 Ave., too—the trees and shrubs of the one-mile mall are illuminated each year.

 Image via Getty